opendocsg/slw-judgments-backfill/2018_SGHC_83/report.md

 152    In its Defence and Counterclaim (Amendment No 4), Petrotec also mentioned a cause of action in unjust enrichment.
 The three requirements of a claim in unjust enrichment are: (a) the enrichment of the defendant, (b) enrichment at the expense of the plaintiff, and (c) the circumstances which

-make the enrichment unjust ( _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd_ [2011] 3 SLR 540 at [110]).
+make the enrichment unjust ( _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd_ <span class="citation">[2011] 3 SLR 540</span> at [110]).
 Petrotec appeared to have abandoned this cause of action during the course of the trial.
 Neither did it substantiate its case in this regard in its closing submissions.
 In any event, given that the payments had been made by Petrotec to Gulf with the knowledge and consent of Dennis Tan, I do not consider that there was anything unjust warranting reversal.

 153    Accordingly, Petrotec’s counterclaim fails as it has not established a valid cause of action for the return of the Payments that had been made.